ruanklein/synapseq/ROADMAP.md

 - (Maybe) OPUS

 Compressed formats drastically reduce file sizes, making it easier for users to store, distribute, and share their generated sessions.
 WAV will continue as the high-fidelity default, with optional compressed export.

+**Updated:**
+Initial MP3 export experiments using libmp3lame revealed that native support for compressed formats introduces significant technical complexity into the build process.
+The dependency on external C libraries, platform-specific toolchains, and custom compilation flags breaks the simplicity and portability that SynapSeq is designed to maintain.

+This issue is especially severe on Windows, where reliable integration of LAME is difficult and harms reproducibility of builds.

 ---